janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Confirm that the order is complete and ready for claiming
+## 13. Confirm That the Order Is Complete and Ready for Claiming

 ### Order Completion
 This is used to mark an order as complete and notify the student via email.